teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 ##How will people know where I am?

-It’s really important that Who’s Off (our holiday booking system) and Google Calendar are up to date - the onus is on you.
+It’s really important that Bamboo (our holiday booking system) and your own Forecast and Google Calendar are up to date - the onus is on you.

 It’s annoying for other people trying to book meetings or work out where you are otherwise.